Zywave/booster/src/_areas/design-system/components/radio-buttons.md

 For more information on selection controls and keyboard accessibility [view form standards](/design-system/patterns/forms/).

 <hr>

-### Alternate considerations
+## Alternate considerations

-* Use a [dropdown multi-select](/design-system/components/dropdown-multi-selects/) if zero or more options can be selected and for lists larger than 10 items.
+Use a *dropdown select* if only one option can be selected and and the list is larger than 10 items.

-* Use a [dropdown select](/design-system/components/dropdown-selects/) if only one option can be selected and for lists larger than 10 items.
+Use a *toggle* if the options are two opposing states such as a yes or no and on or off.

-* Use a [checkbox](/design-system/components/checkboxes/) if zero or more options can be selected or for lists smaller than 10 items.
+Use *checkboxes* if zero or more options can be selected for lists smaller than 10 items

-* Use a [toggle](/design-system/components/toggles/) if the options are two opposing states such as a yes or no, on or off.
+Use a *dropdown multi-select* if one or more options can be selected and the list is larger than 10 items.